 As per a report by the Graduate School of Integrative Medicine, watermelon seeds can help lower blood pressure levels.
 To achieve this, you can dry the seeds and then boil them in water to drink as tea (6).

 According to the University of Maryland Medical Center, dietary intake of magnesium has been linked to lowered risk of sudden cardiac death.
 Also, calcium needs magnesium (at precise ratios) to ensure your heart functions properly (7).
 But then, exercise caution and take advice when it comes to taking magnesium supplements.
-Magnesium helps the blood vessels relax – but it is also important to note that too much of magnesium can lead to a diuretic effect – excess of the mineral can be lost through urine, and this decreases its levels in the body (8).
+Magnesium helps the blood vessels relax – but it is also important to note that too much of magnesium can lead to a diuretic effect – excess of the mineral can be lost through urine, and this decreases its levels in the body as well as cause a dangerous electrolyte imbalance (8).

 Watermelon seeds are also rich in zinc, which plays a key role in heart health.
 It regulates the way calcium moves in your heart cells.
 This is important as excessive calcium levels can lead to heart failure.
 And patients with congestive heart failure were found to have severe zinc deficiency, which simply explains why this mineral is so important for the heart (9).